Financial Aid and FAQs

 Steps for Applying for Financial Aid

-STEP ONE: COMPLETING THE PARENTS' FINANCIAL STATEMENT (PFS)
+STEP ONE: COMPLETE THE PARENTS' FINANCIAL STATEMENT (PFS)

 Go to sss.nais.org, or click here, carefully read the instructions and complete the Parents' Financial Statement (PFS) online.
 As you begin, be sure to write your PFS password and SSS PIN in a safe location.